xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 >**Requirements**
 >
 > - Katalon Studio version 8.0.0 onwards
-> - Katalon Runtime Engine version 8.0.0 onwards

 For Chrome’s current design, the UI language sets default by the first/main Chrome window that opens.
-In order words, if you wish to alters browser locales using `chrome --lang=de`\\start Chrome with German, the Chrome browser still starts with its default language.
+In order words, if you wish to alters browser locales using `chrome --lang=de`\\start Chrome with German, Chrome Driver still picks the default language from the Chrome browser.
-Nevertheless, with [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html), you can now test different browser locals with two possible approaches.
+Nevertheless, with [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html), you can now test different browser locales with two possible approaches.

 > From 8.0.0 onwards, you can [reusing Desired Capabilities across project](https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html).

-The following example is to Open and Close Browser showing in English, Spanish, French.
+The following example is to test Chrome Browser in English, Spanish, French.
 ## Use Configured Desired Capability with Test Case Variables.

 Do as follow: